Considering A Dram Shop Suit Against BJ's? Here's What You Should Know

 BJ's Restaurant & Brewhouse collected $1 billion in revenue in 2017.
 What started as a small pizzeria in Santa Ana, CA has transformed into a brand that is well-known across America and has opened many new locations in the last decade.
-But, as with any established brand in the food service industry, they had their hiccups in Texas when it came to responsible alcohol service.
+But, as with any established brand in the food service industry, they have had their hiccups in Texas when it comes to responsible alcohol service.

 BJ's Restaurant & Brewhouse Locations that Have Been Investigated by the TABC Since 2017

 On 3/26/2018 it was alleged by a member of the community that this location had engaged in a marketing practice violation of some kind.

 After a thorough investigation, TABC officials closed the investigation and issued a written warning.

 On 8/15/2017 it was alleged by an alcohol licensee that this location had allowed a breach of the peace by one of their employees.
 In other words, one of their employees allegedly may have become intoxicated and entered into an altercation with another employee or patron.

 TABC investigators wrapped-up their investigation on 11/22/2017 after finding enough evidence to levy a $900 fine.

 San Antonio - 5447 Loop 1604 North West

 On 2/7/2017 a concerned member of the community alleged that alcohol was sold to an intoxicated person.

 After 30 days, the TABC investigators were unable to find corroborating evidence to support the community member's allegation and closed the investigation on 3/7/2017.